frc6639/FRC6639/README.md

 -🧑‍ We are looking to collaborate with other teams in our area for some mentorship
 <br>
--🧩 We are currently learning how to work with eachother to collaborate, design, build, and program a robot while always remembering to use gracious progesonalism
+-🧩 We are currently learning how to work with eachother to collaborate, design, build, and program a robot while always remembering to use gracious profesonalism
 <br>
 -⌛ 2022 Goals: Make top 100 regionals in FRC.